MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/governance-cross-tenant-sync.md

 ### Enable source-tenant employees to request access to targe-tenant shared resources

 With identity governance [access package](~/id-governance/entitlement-management-access-package-create.md) policies, multitenant organizations can allow B2B collaboration users, created by cross-tenant synchronization, to request access to shared resources in a target tenant.
-This is a helpful process if employees need just-in-time (JIT) access to a resource that another tenant owns.
+This process is useful if employees need just-in-time (JIT) access to a resource that another tenant owns.

 ## Review synchronized-user access

 [Access reviews in Microsoft Entra ID](~/id-governance/access-reviews-overview.md) enable organizations to manage group memberships, access to enterprise applications, and role assignments.
-Regularly review user access to ensure the right people have continued access.
+Regularly review user access to ensure the right people have access.

 When resource access configuration doesn’t automatically assign access, such as with dynamic groups or access packages, configure access reviews to apply the results to resources upon completion.
 The following sections describe how multitenant organizations can configure access reviews for users across tenants in source and target tenants.